drupal-deconstructed/drupal-7-deconstructed/module.md

    its own, because hooks are how Drupal does its module magic.

 ## Hooks
 Hooks are the heart of the module system.
+A hook is just a PHP function that follows a naming convention of <module name>_<hook name>.
+The meat of most modules is a set of hook implementations and various supporting functions (which are not required to follow any particular naming convention).

+In order to generate the list of modules that implement particular hooks, we call (module_implements())[https://api.drupal.org/api/drupal/includes!module.inc/function/module_implements/7] with the name of the hook.
+As you might imagine, scanning all of the PHP files in every module is an expensive operation, so this is typically maintained in cache.
+As an aside, that's why you have to clear cache when you write a new hook implementation in one of your modules.

-Essentially there are two types of hooks:
+Depending on whom you ask, there are either two or three types of hooks:
+1. alter hooks
+2. intercepting hooks
+3. info hooks

 ###Alter hooks
 Alter hooks allow you to change the contents of an object.
 These often contain the word "alter" in the name.
 Under the hood, alter hooks are calls to the drupal_alter() function.

 Considering how important it is, drupal_alter() is a surprisingly small function, if you exclude the comment lines.
 As an aside, the comments in this function are exceptionally good, and serve as a great example of the kind of commenting that you should be doing as a developer.

+drupal_alter() takes two required arguments:
+$type - the kind of data element to be altered ("form", "field_display", "token_info", etc.).
+This can be an array, as in the case of forms which allow you to implement hook_form_alter() to alter all forms or hook_form_FORM_ID_alter() to alter a specific form.

+$data - An appropriate data type to be altered in the implementation of the hook.
+Exactly what this is depends on the type of thing being altered.

 Because drupal_alter is frequently called, it uses the advanced drupal_static() pattern, as described in the